 Half of all Americans are spending more than six hours sitting every day, and the effect isn’t just a wider rear end.
 Sitting has both short- and long-term health consequences, making this seemingly harmless practice potentially lethal.

-Here we’ll discuss how sitting all day can damage your body from head to toe.
+Here we’ll discuss how sitting all day hurts your health and can damage your body from head to toe.

 Remaining in a sedimentary position for hours throughout the day can cause you to lose muscle tone.
 Since you’re not relying on your abs and strong lower body muscles to keep you upright, your core loses strength.
 Muscle atrophy or the weakening of these muscles can happen quickly from hours of inactivity.
 Then your body is at risk of injury when your core isn’t able to stabilize you.